joffrey-bion/krossbow/docs/index.md

 ## Supported targets

-Krossbow supports the following targets:

-* :white_check_mark: JVM
-* :white_check_mark: JS (browser & NodeJS, with both IR and legacy compiler backends)
-* :warning: Android (using JVM artifacts)
-* :white_check_mark: iOS, watchOS, tvOS
-* :x: Native Desktop

-The desktop Native targets are currently unsupported, due to a lack of native web socket implementations.
-Contributions are of course welcome!
+Krossbow supports most Kotlin targets in its STOMP and web socket API modules:
+JVM, JS (browser and nodeJS), iOS, watchOS, tvOS, macOSX64, linuxX64, mingwX64.

+However, each web socket client implementation has its own subset of supported targets (see below).

 !!! info "Android not tested on CI"
     Android 5.0+ (API level 21+) is supported by using JVM artifacts (e.g. OkHttp).